precipitation / age hardening

 suitable materials

-Materials that are suitable for precipitation hardening are often specially developed – such as maraging steels or PH steel.
+Materials that are suitable for precipitation hardening are often specially developed – such as maraging steels or PH steel (precipitation-hardenable stainless steel).

 It is a process that is often used for aluminum, copper, nickel and some steel alloys.